edu-consensus-base/cbquest-unbox-test/README.md

 It is an application for the school specialized in acquiring the skills of smart contract development using Ethereum.

-## Getting Started

-It is an application for the school specialized in acquiring the skills of smart contract development using Ethereum.

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that ...

 ```
 truffle init